DecisionsDev/decisions-on-kafka/Readme.md

 ### Workflow Description

-Throught Loan Validation sample we show how to integrate kafka with ODM.
+Through Loan Validation sample we show how to integrate kafka with ODM.
-We have Client Application which send the loan request and Business Application which execute the loanrequest against a ruleset, for more details about the loan Validation sample see..
+In this sample we have Client Application which send the loan request and Business Application which execute the loan request against a ruleset, for more details about the loan Validation sample see References section.
-We have 1 kafka broker, two topics, the first topic is for request where client applications put their request and the second topic is for reply where the
+In the Sample architecture we have 1 kafka broker, two topics, the first topic is where client applications put their Loan request and the second topic is for reply where the Business Application put the result after execution against ODM ruleset.
+All the Business Application have the same kafka Consumer Group, and Client Application have different Consumer Group.

 1. We have n client application which reacte as kafka Producer and send their payload to the kafka topic named Requests